Education

 Intel Corporation

 Memorizing a theory does not mean mastering the theory.
-It is essential
+It is

-each research area.
-Here (http://www.wu.ece.ufl.edu/books/books.html) are the summaries
+maturity on each research area.
+Here (http://www.wu.ece.ufl.edu/books/books.html) are

-and references for the subjects of my interests.
+the summaries and references for the subjects of my interests.

 Many textbooks present theories from the theorist's perspective, rather